n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 For example: `auth-columbia`:`group` is used when the `auth-columbia` scope is present and the access_token contains a `group` attribute that is a list of "OAuth groups" the user is a member of.

 The first matching triggering scope is used and any other matching triggers will be ignored.
+At least one of the triggering scopes must be present in the Access Token's granted scopes.
+If no matching triggering scopes are present then a 403 Invalid Scope error will be returned.

 This group list will be intersected with the OAuth 2.0 granted scope list to produce the _effective_ scope list which will then be tested for scope enforcement.